-Our Board believes that director education is key to the ability of directors to fulfill their roles and supports Board members in their continuous learning.
+Our Board believes that Director education is key to the ability of Directors to fulfill their roles and supports Board members in their continuous learning.
 Directors may enroll in continuing education programs at our expense on corporate governance and critical issues associated with a Director's service.
+The Corporate Secretary, in collaboration with the Governance and Sustainability Committee, advises Directors of opportunities for continuing Director education in areas important to the Company and the overall functioning of the Board.
 Our Board also hears regularly from management on numerous subjects, including investor relations, human capital management, sustainability, technology, regulatory developments, data privacy, and cybersecurity.
 In addition, the Board periodically participates in site visits to our facilities.
-For example, in 2021, our Board participated in a Global Products "virtual visit" where the Board engaged in a deep dive review of Company's OpenBlue software platform and key product lines that are being enhanced with digital technology to drive the Company's strategy.